£33,000 raised towards

 After the first weekend of historic mountain walking, football spectating and initial team bonding, the tour group were formerly introduced to the Kick4Life FC centre on the Monday.
 After listening to the informative presentation, I followed behind the group as the Country Director led them around the centre to see it in action.
 From No.7 and Moses’ IT classroom, the tour continued on to the freshly painted second conference centre, HIV counselling centre, media centre, library, the cleaner ‘Mama’ (Henrietta), Rasta’s garden, and literacy centre before arriving at the 5aside pitch to commence curriculum training led by Puky and Sbu.

 The training was very well led and certainly begun to break the ice and calm the nerves of the tour group before they set out to deliver the activities at the school.
 However it was moments before this started, as we stood in the renovated shipping container literacy centre during the tour, that I (and it would appear the tour group also) was bowled over by a staff member as she described the structure and ethos behind Kick4Life's various activities.
-Co-ordinator Lerato, who had progressed in her career from her days as volunteer, gave a comprehensive and knowledgable presentation delivered with real professionalism and passion, and without any hesitation in clearly getting across exactly what is being achieved.
-As the Country Director concluded, Lerato has a bright future ahead of her.
+Co-ordinator Lerato, who had progressed in her career from her days as volunteer, gave a comprehensive and knowledgable presentation delivered with real professionalism and passion, and without any hesitation in clearly getting across

-of on-site activities and the purpose behind them
+Lerato, the activities co-ordinator, provides an excellent breakdown of on-site activities and the purpose behind them |

 It is the people themselves who will always provide the best advert.